 It is also very common to order a cheese table with a fine selection, including camembert, brie, roquefort, Boursin, and vieux boulogne, after the main dish and before dessert, accompanied by a glass of red wine.
 The dessert can be just fruit or yogurt.

-It is common to drink coffee, armagnac, cognac, or fruit brandy as traditional Parisian digestives, although beer is also very popular.
-To accompany any of these dishes, it is customary to drink a nice glass of wine, whose color depends on the plate you are going to eat.
-You can also enjoy the famous champaign.
+It is common to drink coffee, Armagnac, Cognac, or fruit hard liquour, although, it is also common to have beer as a traditional Parisian digestive drink.
+To accompany any of the traditional dishes, it is traditional to enjoy a good glass of wine, whose color depends on the dish you will taste, including the famous champagne.

-As dessert, “pain et confiture” is worth mentioning, which is made with baguettes or loafs of bread cut in half and spread with jam and butter, although they are more consumed for breakfast.
-“Petits fours,” small pastries as meringues or fritters, are also widely enjoyed.
+For dessert we can mention pain et confiture, which is made with baguettes or half buns with jam and butter, although they are more consumed for breakfast.
+Also, you should try the petits fours, which are small cakes as meringues and delicious donuts.

 You can't miss this